trevor-makes/avr-dram-tester/README.md

     -|    ...
 D1|-A1
 ```

-RE isn't used by DRAM, but provides a test point for triggering a scope for read cycle measurement
+`RE` isn't used by DRAM, but provides a test point for triggering a scope on read cycles.
+Likewise, `Error` can be used for triggering a scope on error conditions.

 Mode Select:
 - SPST switch to GND